Bowerbird/bowerbird-web/README.md

 To build and run the source code for BowerBird on your development machine you will need to ensure:
 * You have the NUGet Package Manager installed: http://nuget.org/
 * If running locally in IIS, you will need a dedicated application pool running in integrated mode with Framework version 4.0 to host the website and another to host RavenDB
 * You have an instance of RavenDB you can point your BowerBird instance to.
-For help with ravenDB go to www.ravendb.net.
-It can be ran in memory or hosted in IIS.
+For help with ravenDB and best practices, go to https://jabbr.net/#/rooms/RavenDB and the user group forum at www.jabbr.net/#ravendb It can be ran in memory or hosted in IIS.

 First Run
 =========
 Bowerbird has over 200,000 species that need to be loaded and indexed.
+This will happen on the first load as part of the system setup.
 This may take a long time.
 * When running in Debug mode, the species import will be limited to the _testImportLimit property in Bowerbird.Core.Config.SetupSystem.
 * When running in DebugProd or DebugRelease mode, all species will be imported.
 * You can see the status of the indexing by browsing to your RavenDB instance (at your local address or localhost:8080 if running in memory) and clicking on 'Stale Indexes' in the footer of the home page.